Operating systems that contain free / libre software provide freedoms that operating systems with proprietary software do not.

 The GNU General Public License (GNU GPL), and other Free Licenses that are compatible with the GNU GPL, give you and protect the following four freedoms:

-Note: “The reason they are numbered 0, 1, 2 and 3 is historical.
-In 1990 there were three freedoms, numbered 1, 2 and 3.
-Then we realized that the freedom to run the program had to be mentioned in a way explicit.
-It was clearly more basic than the other three, so it should precede them.
-Instead of renumbering the others, we designated it as freedom 0.”
+The reason they are numbered 0, 1, 2 and 3 is historical.
+Around 1990 there were three freedoms, numbered 1, 2 and 3.
+Then we realized that the freedom to run the program needed to be mentioned explicitly.
+It was clearly more basic than the other three, so it properly should precede them.
+Rather than renumber the others, we made it freedom 0.

-MacOS® License
+macOS® License

 These licenses have restrictions that violate all the freedoms of the GNU Free Software Philosophy.
 For this and other reasons, I do not use macOS®.